THOMASELOVE/431-data/README.md

 Data and R code repository for PQHS/CRSP/MPHP 431 with Professor Thomas Love at Case Western Reserve University

+## Getting the Data (use this approach if possible.)

 To obtain all of the data and code in this repository in a single zip file, click on the green button marked Code and click on Download ZIP.
 We **strongly** recommend this approach even if only a few of our data files have changed.

 ## This repository will be continually updated as the semester progresses.

-## Detailed steps for downloading individual .csv or .qmd files from Github
+### Detailed steps for downloading individual .csv or .qmd files from Github (We hope you won't need to do this.)

 Below, we provide detailed steps for downloading such files ...